A Survey of Natural Language Generation: Text Rewriting and Reasoning

 The target of text rewriting and reasoning is to make a reversion of the text or apply reasoning methods to generate responses, which mainly contains two subtopics: text style transfer and dialogue generation.

 Text style transfer is the method to transform the attribute style of the sentence while preserving its attribute-independent content.
 Dialogue generation aims to automatically generate approximate answers to a series of given questions in a dialogue system.
+We show several classical methods for each subtask in Table~\ref{tab: text rewriting}.